Alcibiades-Capital/valorem-website/site/_docs/trade-api-reference.md

 ## Seaport data types

-Valorem Trade uses the Seaport smart contracts for order settlement.
-This section describes the data types used for a protobuf wire format relating to the Seaport smart contracts.
+This section describes protobuf data types and messages used by the Trade API as they relate to Seaport.

 **For a full reference on the seaport smart contracts and interfaces, see the [Seaport documentation](https://docs.opensea.io/reference/seaport-overview).**